 Stress is your body's reaction to the demands of the world.
 Stressors are events or conditions in your surroundings that may trigger stress.
 Your body responds to stressors differently depending on whether the stressor is new — acute stress — or whether the stressor has been around for a longer time — chronic stress.

-Also known as the fight-or-flight response, acute stress is your body's immediate reaction to a significant threat, challenge or scare.
+Also known as the fight-or-flight response, acute stress is your body's immediate reaction to a perceived threat, challenge or scare.
 The acute-stress response is immediate and intense, and in certain circumstances it can be thrilling.
-Examples of acute stressors include a job interview, a fender bender or an exhilarating ski run.
+Examples of acute stressors include having a job interview or getting a speeding ticket.